Rihlat Travel News

 Upcoming resorts are also implementing sustainability from the ground up through infrastructure choices in the planning phases.
 Zannier Hotel’s latest development, Zannier Zardun, is in the early stages of design and is incorporating local features from climate to heritage to ensure they minimise impact on the surrounding area while providing an elevated service to guests.

 “At this point, our primary focus is on eco-friendly design principles.
 We are planning on incorporating local features such as climate, ancestral customs and language in the development of this new resort.
-At Zannier Hotels, we believe that sustainability starts with the master plan, then landscaping and then finally, material selection.” – Quentin Guirard, PR and Communications Manager, Zannier Hotels
+At Zannier Hotels, we believe that sustainability starts with the master plan, then landscaping and then finally, material selection.” – Quentin Guiraud, PR and Communications Manager, Zannier Hotels

 Conservation and community